 If you’re trying to break free from your ISP by purchasing your own networking equipment or upgrading from a traditional router and decide to pick up either the Nest Wifi or the Nest Wifi Pro, you’ll likely notice a significant improvement over your existing hardware.
 In the end though, deciding between the two depends on which features and speeds you need.

 Both devices are limited to gigabit Ethernet, so if you have a multigig plan, you’re going to want to look at mesh Wi-Fi systems from Netgear, TP-Link and other device makers instead, since their mesh routers often feature 2.5 or even 5 Gbps Ethernet ports.
 If not, either the Nest Wifi or Nest Wifi Pro will work quite well on a gigabit internet plan.

 Longevity is another thing to consider as the Nest Wifi Pro won’t see a refresh until 2025 based on Google’s past update history.
-However, with Wi-Fi 7 arriving early next year, we could see another variant or even an entirely new mesh Wi-Fi system from the search giant.
+However, with Wi-Fi 7 now available, we could see another variant or even an entirely new mesh Wi-Fi system from the search giant.
 If you’re looking to save a few bucks, you could always upgrade to the Nest Wifi now and wait and see regarding Google’s future plans.